 - 1. STOP!
-Read the safety information above. - 2.
-Set thermostat (gas control knob) to lowest setting. - Turn off all electric power to the appliance (if applicable). - 4.
-Push in gas control knob slightly and turn clockwise to "OFF".
-Do not force.
+Read the safety information above on this page. - 2.
+Open bottom louver assembly (if applicable). - Set REMOTE/OFF/ON switch to "OFF". - 4.
+Turn off all electric power to the appliance (if applicable). - Push in gas control knob slightly and turn clockwise to "OFF".